-I’m sure you’re familiar with the Basic Retirement Sum, Full Retirement Sum and Enhanced Retirement Sum by now…
+If you’re reading this, you’re probably (somewhat) familiar with CPF (Central Provident Fund) as well as the various Sums like the Basic Retirement Sum, Full Retirement Sum and Enhanced Retirement Sum.

-But I bet this is a Sum that you don’t really know about!
+But I bet there’s one Sum that you don’t really know much about!

-CPF has just announced the latest Basic Healthcare Sum for individuals turning 65 in 2021 and it’s currently set at $63,000.
+FYI: CPF has just announced the latest Basic Healthcare Sum for individuals turning 65 in 2022 and it’s currently set at $66,000.